joeyespo/gitpress/README.md

 Gitpress was created with the belief that your content and your presentation shouldn't mingle.
-By decoupling these layers, you're no longer locked into a single host or even a particular blogging platform.
-You can focus on what's most important from day one.
-Your *writing*.
+By decoupling these layers, you're no longer locked into a single host, particular blogging platform, or even how you organize your files.
+You can focus on what's most important from day one. *Your writing*.

 Getting Started: Writing